vuepress-theme-hope/vuepress-theme-hope/docs/comment/src/config/waline.md

 - Default: `10`
 - Required: No

-number of comments per page.
+Number of comments per page.

 ## lang